 The value of the personal use by an employee of a University vehicle is considered additional taxable wages (i.e., compensation for services).
 The value of the business use by an employee of a University vehicle is not considered additional taxable wages.

 The University maintains a record of the vehicles it owns and leases and the departments that own or lease them.
-If the use of any of these vehicles is not restricted to use for official University business, the business manager or administrator must notify the University Tax Office of the personal use and provide the required documentation to the Tax Office by November 30 of each year; this will enable the University to report additional compensation in an accurate and timely manner.
+If the use of any of these vehicles is not restricted to use for official University business, the operations manager or lead administrator must notify the University Tax Office of the personal use and provide the required documentation to the Tax Office by November 30 of each year; this will enable the University to report additional compensation in an accurate and timely manner.

 Business use of a University vehicle is any use for official University business.